japrozs/Japrozs/README.md

 ### Hi there, I'm Japroz Singh Saini

 I am a web developer from India.
-I am proicient in the following technologies:
+I am proficient in the following technologies:

 ```bash
 JavaScript